 - Richard Griffiths, Emeritus Professor of Economic History

-- Floor Cornelisse, Social Designer in Rotterdam
+- Floor Cornelisse, Social designer in Rotterdam

 What were his lessons learned?
 A very basic one was that it is important to understand how to manage your cash flow effectively.
 When choosing investors, the best match isn’t always with the ones who have more money.
 Finally, Menno believes starting a company is the best education he could ever get.

 Professor Griffiths discussed the failure of Scottish inventor James Watt.
 This mechanical engineer and chemist started his experiments in the 18th Century, and contrary to what is commonly thought, he did not invent the steam engine.

-This led to a 25 year delay in launching a smaller and more powerful steam-engine.
-According to Professor Griffiths, without this misadventure, railways would have been invented 25 years earlier!
-Setting the industrial revolution in motion.
+This led to a 25-year delay in launching a smaller and more powerful steam engine.
+According to Professor Griffiths, without this misadventure, railways would have been invented 25 years earlier, setting the industrial revolution in motion.
 This might have led to a fast forward of history, leaving us in the development equivalent of the year 2040.

 After three years she faced a new political reality.
 A small group of people did not agree with the strategy, and they undermined her position.
 While being at a vulnerable stage in her life – she was going through serious health issues which prevented her from getting ahead of the curve and overcome the resistance she encountered from her peers.
 They ultimately forced her to resign.

-Her lessons learned included to follow your intuition, since she did not act upon her gut feeling when accepting these people into the team.
+Her lessons learned include to follow your intuition, since she did not act upon her gut feeling when accepting these people into the team.
 She also identifies the difference between the executive and political reality.
-Getting and maintaining support of the network is just as important as letting your work speak.
+Getting and maintaining support of the network is just as important as letting your work speak for itself.